 Darren Aronofsky has always been one of my favorite directors and since his upcoming thriller Mother! is coming out, I decided to talk about his brilliant body of work, which consists in one film better than the other.
 From challenging spectators to making them feel incredibly moved, Darren Aronofsky’s films are always compared to a “roller coaster ride” by the director, which couldn’t be more true.
-Here is my list of favorite and extremely favorite movies from the director!
+Here is my ranked list of all movies from the director!

 06. Pi (1998)

 How to start talking about Pi?
 The debut film of Darren Aronofsky is an experimental dark thriller about a genius in math who is about to discover the secret behind the equation of the stock market.
 As he gets closer to finding the secret, Wall Street men start to follow him as his mind starts playing tricks on him, defying what’s reality and imagination.
 Being a theme that would end up in almost every single film from Aronofsky’s career, Pi is a beautiful and creative debut that belongs to the cult following genre.

 05. Noah (2014)

 Noah is by far Darren Aronofsky’s most misunderstood film.
 I think this happened because the movie was sold as a blockbuster when the director, in fact, wanted to do something more artistic and personal with a blockbuster movie budget – something he could do after the huge success of Black Swan.
 One way or the other, Noah is still a beautiful movie about Noah’s Ark tale with a Darren Aronofsky touch by having characters that go through identity’s crisis and catharsis in its interesting and strange story.
 This is also an artistic version of Aronofsky own interpretation of the tale, which made the Vatican consider the film “a lost opportunity for ignoring God”.
 People may not like it, but I really do!

 04. The Wrestler (2008)